 SLS-DSU (supporting Scottish Longitudinal Study)

-The Scottish Longitudinal Study Development & Support Unit (SLS-DSU) is a project of the Longitudinal Studies Centre – Scotland (LSCS), and is based within the National Records of Scotland at Ladywell House, Edinburgh, as well as the Universities of Edinburgh and St Andrews.
-The Director is Prof Chris Dibben, and the SLS team includes 6 Support Officers, 2 Database Managers and a Project Manager.
-Researchers can use the data remotely (by sending syntax for Support Officers to run) or at the safe-setting in Ladywell House.
+The Scottish Longitudinal Study Development & Support Unit (SLS-DSU) is a project of the Longitudinal Studies Centre – Scotland (LSCS) at the University of Edinburgh.
+The Director is Prof Chris Dibben, and the SLS team includes 3 Support Officers, 2 Database Managers and a Project Manager.
+Researchers can use the data remotely (by sending syntax for Support Officers to run) or at the safe-setting within the National Records of Scotland at Ladywell House, Edinburgh.

 The SLS consists of a sample of around 5% of the total population of Scotland, and currently has over 274,000 members.
 Unlike the other RSUs, SLS-DSU creates and maintains the dataset itself, which has allowed a greater freedom to develop linkages to other sources.